VGAS: Value-Guided Action-Chunk Selection for Few-Shot Vision-Language-Action Adaptation: Introduction

-Offline Reinforcement Learning (ORL) provides a natural framework for this selection objective, as it learns an outcome-aware critic that maps long-horizon success into a scalar value signal~\cite{sutton1998reinforcement}—perfectly suited for ranking candidate proposals~\cite{ghasemipour2021emaq}.
+Offline Reinforcement Learning (ORL) provides a natural framework for this selection objective, as it learns an outcome-aware critic that maps long-horizon success into a scalar value signal~\cite{sutton1998reinforcement}—perfectly suited for ranking candidate proposals~\cite{ghasemipour2021emaq,janner2022planning,luodreamfuser}.
 However, applying existing ORL methodologies to modern VLA policies exposes two fundamental limitations: \textit{1) Structural and observational mismatch:} Standard RL assumes per-step atomic actions, whereas modern VLAs output temporally extended action chunks, inducing an SMDP structure that complicates value learning and temporal credit assignment~\cite{sutton1999between}.
-Moreover, most offline RL is evaluated with compact, near-Markovian state inputs; in contrast, VLA relies on high-dimensional vision--language observations with geometric grounding, making value estimation substantially harder and comparatively under-explored~\cite{fu2020d4rl,lu2022challenges}. \textit{2) Ranking resolution vs.\ conservatism:} Offline RL often controls extrapolation under distribution shift via conservative objectives or behavior-regularized extraction~\cite{kumar2020conservative,kostrikov2021offline}.
-In few-shot sparse-reward settings, however, such regularization can compress value gaps among proposal-supported ``near-miss'' candidates, yielding low-contrast gradients and weakening inference-time Best-of-$N$ selection~\cite{lyu2022mildly}.
-These limitations raise two major research questions: \textbf{\emph{RQ1.}} \emph{What critic architecture can robustly ground high-dimensional VLA observations into precise value estimates for temporally extended action chunks?} and \textbf{\emph{RQ2.}} \emph{How can a value function be trained on demonstration-heavy data to maintain high ranking resolution under scarce supervision and distribution shifts?}
+Moreover, most offline RL is evaluated with compact, near-Markovian state inputs; in contrast, VLA relies on high-dimensional vision--language observations with geometric grounding, making value estimation substantially harder and comparatively under-explored~\cite{fu2020d4rl,lu2022challenges}. \textit{2) Ranking resolution vs.\ conservatism:} Offline RL often controls extrapolation to low-support actions via conservative objectives or behavior-regularized extraction~\cite{kumar2020conservative,kostrikov2021offline}.
+In few-shot sparse-reward settings, however, such regularization can compress value gaps among proposal-supported near-miss candidates, yielding low-contrast gradients and weakening inference-time Best-of-$N$ selection~\cite{lyu2022mildly}.
+These limitations raise two major research questions: \textbf{\emph{RQ1.}} \emph{What critic architecture can robustly ground high-dimensional VLA observations into precise value estimates for temporally extended action chunks?} and \textbf{\emph{RQ2.}} \emph{How can a value function be trained under scarce demonstrations to maintain high ranking resolution among near-miss action chunks?}